DedalusDedalus Labs

 Here is a sample prompt you can use with this setup:

-From there, the agent drafts Markdown, calls render_pdf (and optionally render_docx), and returns one or two download links, along with a visible MCP tool trace in the output.
+From there, the agent drafts Markdown, calls render_pdf (and optionally render_docx), and returns download links, along with a visible MCP tool trace in the output.

 Try building your own PDF generator tool